haqq-network/haqq.nix/README.md

 ecosystem.

 > [!WARNING]
-> We only support `x86_64-linux` target.
-Support for anything over than that is
+> Currently we only support the `x86_64-linux` target.
+Support for anything over
-> not planned at this point in time.
+> than that is not planned at this point in time.
 Contributions are welcome.

 ## Quick Start